 You want to be a coach.
 Where do you start?
 Should you get training?
 Is a certification needed?
 If yes, which one?
 What how can you learn more?
 How do you find a coach?
-What kind of skills do you need, as a coach?
+What kind of skills do you need as a coach?

-The information in this post is part of the ACC training; the main source of my inspiration is the training for Master Performance Coaching provided by JMC, and ran by MCC Wai K (to which I added my experience and research).
+The information in this post is part of the ACC training; the main source of my inspiration is the training for Master Performance Coaching provided by JMC, and run by MCC Wai K (to which I added my experience and research).

 Coaching certification bodies

-From my research, it appears to be the most popular (I have no data to support it though).
+From my research, it appears to be the most popular (I have no data to support it, though).

 Here’s an overview on the top coaching certification and accreditation bodies:

-- International Association of Coaching (ICA) differentiates themselves by high standard of entry for the coaches they accredit: “Part of what makes the IAC® different from other coaching organisations is the way we assess coaching mastery, and our belief that attending coach training or graduating from any specific program is not sufficient evidence that a coach can, in fact, coach.” (from their website)
+- International Association of Coaching (ICA) differentiates itself by the high standard of entry for the coaches they accredit: “Part of what makes the IAC® different from other coaching organisations is the way we assess coaching mastery, and our belief that attending coach training or graduating from any specific program is not sufficient evidence that a coach can, in fact, coach.” (from their website)

 - Center of Coaching for Excellence (CCE) is “A training organisation focusing on developing highly competent coaches through a mentor-training approach and a training model that equips leaders and coaches to contribute at their professional and personal best, influencing transformational change in the lives of those they lead and coach” (from their website).

-- Worldwide Association of Business Coaches (WABC) is focusing mostly on business versus life coaching: “The Worldwide Association of Business Coaches (WABC) is the first global professional association to exclusively represent the business coaching industry.
+- Worldwide Association of Business Coaches (WABC) focuses mostly on business versus life coaching: “The Worldwide Association of Business Coaches (WABC) is the first global professional association to exclusively represent the business coaching industry.
 Since its inception in 1997, WABC has dedicated itself to raising the profile of business coaching—still an emerging profession—and to differentiating it from coaching in general.
 By engaging in disciplined self-regulatory activities to increase public trust in our industry worldwide, WABC has done more than any other organisation to identify the tasks, qualities and skills of the business coach.” (from their website).

 - Institute for Professional Excellence in Coaching (iPEC): “iPEC affords you the tools and training you need to become an expert coach, thriving business owner, or influential leader at your organisation.
 In fact, graduating with your coaching certification isn’t the end of the road with us; it’s just the beginning of a long partnership to help you succeed in making a real, tangible difference.” (from their website).

-I didn’t do enough research to let you know which certification body is best (as it’s not the purpose of this blogpost), but I did find some information here.
+I didn’t do enough research to let you know which certification body is best (as it’s not the purpose of this blog post), but I did find some information here.

 I started my coaching journey with ICF, recommended by a coach colleague and friend of mine.
-I chose ICF following the Master Performance Coach that does the training – Wai K Leong, who is a wonderful coach and trainer.
+I chose ICF following the Master Performance Coach that does the training – Wai K Leong, a wonderful coach and trainer.

 In terms of tools, there are common tools that all coaching accreditation support (active listening or listening Level III, powerful questions, trust, the coaching relationship, etc.).
-For example, many of the ICF tools are to be found in co-active, which I described in detail here.
+For example, many ICF tools are to be found in co-active, which I described in detail here.

 ICF coaching paths

 - Master Certified Coach (MCC): min.
 200 hours of training, min.
 2.500 hours of coaching (2.250 paid) with at least 35 clients, and completion of CKA (unless passed when applying for ACC or PCC), PCC credential, 10 hours of Mentor Coaching (from another MCC), and performance evaluation (two audio recording and written transcripts of coaching sessions).
-This is the final accreditation, you reach here and you are a coaching Jedi, so there are no other paths within this category.
+This is the final accreditation you reach here, and you are a coaching Jedi, so there are no other paths within this category.

 The coaching philosophy of ICF is that the coachee is the expert in her life, as every client is resourceful, creative, and whole.